Denmark–Tanzania relations: Assistance to Tanzania

 Danish assistance in Tanzania amounted 500 million DKK in 2010.
 Denmark will focus on these areas: business environment, public health, management of natural resources, budget support, democracy, good governance, Public administration, cooperation between Tanzanian and Danish companies and Refugees.
 Denmark also supports Burundian and Congolese refugees in Tanzania.

+Trade

+All imports from Tanzania to Denmark are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.

 High-level visits

 On 5 February 1991, Tanzanian President Julius Nyerere visited the Mellemfolkeligt Samvirke in Denmark.

 Danish Prime Minister Anders Fogh Rasmussen visited Tanzania in 2005.
 Tanzanian President Jakaya Kikwete visited Denmark in 2007, and again on 5 May 2009.